vanus-labs/docs/content/user-guides/connector-guides/source/webhook/setup.md

 ## Introduction

-Webhooks are the ways of communicating between two apps by sending notifications or alerts when something happens.
-With Webhook connector, you can obtain real-time events on all user activity.
+Webhooks are a method for web applications to automatically notify other systems about specific events or updates.
+They work by sending an HTTP POST request to a specified URL when a particular trigger occurs, enabling real-time data exchange and integration between applications.

+The Webhook Source is a webhook server that enables you to establish an endpoint for receiving events HTTP requests or any application able to send HTTP request.

 ## Prerequisites

-Before obtaining Webhook events, you must have:
+Before obtaining Webhook server to receive events, you must have:

 - A [Vanus Cloud account](https://cloud.vanus.ai)